TAT Technologies

-TAT Technologies is a publicly traded Israeli company, headquartered in Gedera, Israel, that provides environmental control products and services for the commercial and military aviation industries.
+TAT Technologies Ltd. is a publicly traded company, headquartered in the United States, providing environmental control products and services for the commercial and military aviation industries.
 Its shares are traded on the NASDAQ Capital Market and on the Tel Aviv Stock Exchange.

 Operations

 TAT Technologies is a manufacturer of environmental control systems for the commercial and military aviation industries.
 The systems it provides include heat exchangers and cooling systems, essential for the operation of aircraft machinery and electronics, as well as air conditioners for use in military installations and in armored vehicles.
 TAT's clients have included the United States Army, Boeing, Lockheed Martin, Cirrus Aircraft, and Embraer.
 The company's competitors include AMETEK, Honeywell International and Hamilton Sundstrand.